prantlf/changed/README.md

 `add(path: (Array<number|string>|number|string), value: any, object: (Array<any>|object)): (Array<any>|Object)`

-Returns a new clone of the `object` passed, with the `value` added at the `path` specified.
+Returns the `object` passed, with the `value` added at the `path` specified.
 This can have different behavior depending on whether the item is an `Object` or an `Array`.

 ```javascript
 const object = {